Skip to content

 To use the Python SDK, check out its documentation for installation instructions.

-curl -X POST 'http://localhost:8000/create-policy' \
+curl -X POST 'http://localhost:8000/policies?name=it-desk-policy' \

 -H "Content-Type: application/json" \